JahnaviH19/new-repo/README.md

 # new-repo
-this is my first repo
+this is my first repository.
+author - Jahnavi